andreeaotet/maze-game-project/README.md

 ## Description

-When the application is started, it displays the main menu screen.
+Once the application starts, will be displayed a main menu screen.
 From this screen, the player can select one of the available maze levels.
-Once the start button is clicked the app will run.
+When the start button is clicked the app will run.
+Currently, there are 7 difficulty levels in the game.
+Starting with 4 x 4 cells for the first level, the difficulty increases up to 10 x 10, the last level.

+If the player successfully completes a level, the application will display a winning sign.
+The user can return to the main screen to select other availale level.

 ## Live Preview